Skip advert

 ‘Show me’ questions

-During the test, you’ll be asked to physically demonstrate your answer to one ‘show me’ question.
-There are only seven of these to learn, and you’ll be asked simple things like how to wash and clean the front windscreen, and how to turn on the headlights.
-Once again, your instructor should make sure you’ve done all these things in the course of your lessons.
+During the test, you’ll be asked to physically demonstrate your answer to one ‘show me’ question while driving.
+There are only seven of these to learn, and you’ll be asked simple things like how to wash and clean the front windscreen, or how to turn on the headlights.
+Once again, your instructor should make sure you’ve covered all these things in the course of your lessons.

 Advertisement - Article continues below